Optimize Java Applications for Higher Throughput with Oracle GraalVM

 STEP 4: Optimize a Native Executable with PGO and Run

-Now optimize your native executable using Profile-Guided Optimizations (PGO) .
+Next you will optimize your application for improved throughput using Profile-Guided Optimization (PGO) .
 It is a two-step process.
 First, build an instrumented version of the native executable and run it to trace its execution and collect a performance profile.
 When the execution finishes, it will generate a profile file, default.iprof, in the project's root directory.
 Then generate more optimal native executable based on the gathered profile data.

 1. Build an instrumented native executable by passing the -Pinstrumented Maven profile: